Vyral/joe-mendoza-podcast/_posts/2018-12-04-the-ins-and-outs-of-the-note-buying-industry.md

 **For your convenience, I’ve provided timestamps below so that you can navigate the conversation Scott and I had at your leisure:**

-1:25—The sudden and drastic downturn of the market in 2008 that caused Scott to leave the mortgage industry to turn to buying distressed debt.
+1:25—The sudden and drastic downturn of the market in 2008 that caused Scott to leave the mortgage industry to turn to buying distressed debt

 2:10—What exactly does it mean to buy notes?